-Athletic Training v.
-Sports Medicine Programs
+Athletic Training vs. Sports Medicine

 Bachelor's programs in athletic training and sports medicine both prepare students to work with athletes, but in different ways.
-Sports medicine programs prepare students for careers where they evaluate and treat sports-related injuries; graduates of this program often go on to graduate-level programs in fields like physical therapy, occupational therapy or medicine.
+Sports medicine programs prepare students for careers where they evaluate and treat sports-related injuries.
+Graduates of these programs often go on to graduate-level programs in fields like physical therapy, occupational therapy or medicine.
 On the other hand, athletic training programs prepare students to become certified athletic trainers who create plans to help athletes prevent or rehabilitate from sports-related injuries.
 They may also provide first aid or emergency care for injuries on the field.

 Athletic Training Bachelor's Program

 Students looking to major in athletic training often do so within a university's health sciences school.
-This major often assumes the student will, post-graduation, certify him or herself and become an athletic trainer, specializing in treatment, rehabilitation and prevention of injuries and, sometimes, illness.
+This major often assumes the student will, post-graduation, certify him or herself and become an athletic trainer, specializing in treatment, rehabilitation, and prevention of injuries and, sometimes, illness.
 Individuals who plan to earn certification will need to complete a program approved by the Commission on Accreditation of Athletic Training Education (CAATE).

 Sports Medicine Bachelor's Program

-Those majoring in sports medicine typically do so to train for careers in treating injuries, such as those with the hands, feet, ankles, hips, knees and spine.
-These programs are more general in nature and often include a diverse core curriculum of kinesiology, human anatomy, business and nutrition.
+Those majoring in sports medicine typically do so to train for careers in treating injuries, such as those with the hands, feet, ankles, hips, knees, and spine.
+These programs are more general in nature and often include a diverse core curriculum of kinesiology, human anatomy, business, and nutrition.
 Additional course topics may cover physical education and first aid, exercise physiology, strength training principles, biomechanics, and biostatistics.